arsaboo/beets-metaimport/README.md

 The plugin will:
 1. Search for tracks matching your query
-2. For each track, fetch metadata from all configured sources
+2. For each track:
+   - Search each configured source using track information
+   - Try both direct track lookup and album-based lookup
+   - Use fuzzy matching to find the best matching tracks
 3. Merge the metadata according to your configuration
 4. Apply the merged metadata to your tracks